 Green Tripe Nutrition Information

-What's in tripe that makes it so nutritious anyways?
+What's in tripe that makes it so nutritious anyway?
 Like most animal proteins, tripe can be a useful ingredient to boost your dog's overall nutrition.
-Take a look at what your dog will get from including tripe in their diet:
+Tripe is great for your furry friend's digestive system.

-Green Tripe is high in heart-healthy unsaturated fats, nearly 50% of the total fat in tripe is unsaturated.
+Green tripe is high in heart-healthy unsaturated fats, nearly 50% of the total fat in tripe is unsaturated.
 These fats provide quality, long-term energy and increase healthy HDL (high-density lipoprotein) cholesterol.